 [Gerard] Sales fighting with engineers or finance people remind me of what a manager of a law firm once told me: their lawyers saw themselves as the ‘fee earners’, in contrast to the firm’s ’fee burners’.
 More or less the same counts for operating companies blaming their HQ to spend the OpCo’s earnings.
 And then in return HQ offers them the “here’s head office to help you”, support.
 Standard reaction: “No, no, thank you very much – we’re good”.

 Adding to this ‘stretching’ of a community: as long as (to stick to your example of the engineer in this start-up community) the engineer works in this community, things are fine.
 According to the sociologist/philosopher Ferdinand Tönnies (Gemeinschaft und Gesellschaft, 1887), the engineer might obtain prestige and status in this ‘organic family’ where utility and use are important.
-But one cannot instrumentally work with this community – a mechanical approach is not possible.
+But one cannot work with this community – a mechanical approach is not possible.
 This, I think, is the point when the ‘stretching’ starts.
-Both typologies, Community as well as Society, are necessary to exist in order to think about them, but they are theoretical constructs and relational concepts (the more of the one, the less of the other and vice versa – a fuzzy structure).
+Both typologies, Community as well as Society, are necessary to exist in order to think about them, but they are theoretical constructs and relational concepts.
 Unfortunately, you cannot design a community, nor plan one.
 The early stage of the start-up you mention is a nice example of how things evolve.